 More recently, the PRIME II study randomly assigned 1326 women aged ≥65 years with ER+ve disease, tumour size ≤3cm pN0 tumours to receive BCS and endocrine therapy with or without radiotherapy 14.
 At a median follow-up of 5 years similar local control rates to CALGB were demonstrated 1.3% (95%CI: 0.2-2.3) in radiotherapy versus 4.1% (95%CI: 2.4-5.7, p=0·0002) for no radiotherapy) and there was no reported excess of distant relapse, second cancers or deaths.
 The study demonstrated that local relapses may be salvaged with surgery ± radiotherapy without increasing the risk of breast cancer death in both groups (5 year OS 93.9%, CI: 91.8-96%, (p=0·34)) 14.
 In an unplanned subgroup analysis, ER-rich patients receiving endocrine treatment and radiotherapy had only a 2.4% absolute gain in local relapse over patients receiving endocrine treatment alone.
 The local relapse with radiotherapy was 0.8% (95%CI: 0.3-1.9) vs 3.2% (95%CI: 2.1-5.2) with no radiotherapy.
+Additionally in a study conducted by Fyles et al 11, a planned subgroup analysis of 611 women with T1, ER+ve tumors indicated a benefit from radiotherapy (five-year rates of local relapse, 0.4 % with tamoxifen plus radiotherapy and 5.9% with tamoxifen alone; p<0.001).
+Liu et al performed intrinsic subtyping on tissue banked from the Fyles et al study and found a low rate of local recurrence in luminal A patients with or without radiotherapy 21 .

-21This suggests there may be a group of women with a very low risk of local recurrence where adjuvant radiotherapy could be de-escalated however improved techniques above basic clinicopathological factors are required to select this group of patients.
+This suggests there may be a group of women with a very low risk of local recurrence where adjuvant radiotherapy could be de-escalated however improved techniques above basic clinicopathological factors are required to select this group of patients.

 How can we identify an individual patients’ risk of relapse?

-The CALGB and PRIME II studies demonstrate that basic clinicopathological parameters including T1/N0/ER+ve, grade 1/2 and older patient age may broadly categorise a group of patients with an anticipated low 5 year local relapse rate without radiotherapy however improved selection of individual patients at very low risk of relapse is required before widespread change in clinical practice can be advocated.
+The CALGB and PRIME II studies demonstrate that basic clinicopathological parameters including T1/N0/ER+ve, grade 1/2 and older patient age may broadly categorise a group of patients with an anticipated low 5 year local relapse rate without radiotherapy.
+However improved selection of individual patients at very low risk of relapse is required before widespread change in clinical practice can be advocated.
 Modern molecular diagnostics may improve the estimation of relapse risk for individual patients and gene profiling and immunohistochemistry (IHC) techniques may be used as biomarkers to direct treatment.

-The Oncotype DX 21-gene recurrence score (RS) was developed to categorise early breast cancer patients into risk categories for distant recurrence and has been validated 22in numerous cohorts 22.
-The RS was found to improve risk stratification in postmenopausal patients in the Arimidex, Tamoxifen Alone or Combined (TransATAC) study 22.
+The Oncotype DX 21-gene recurrence score (RS) was developed to categorise early breast cancer patients into risk categories for distant recurrence and has been validated in the tamoxifen and anastrazole monotherapy groups of the Arimidex, Tamoxifen Alone or Combined (TransATAC) study 22.
+22 The RS was found to improve risk stratification in postmenopausal patients in the TransATAC study 22.
 When incorporating classical clinicopathological parameters (the clinical treatment score) the prognostic precision of the Oncotype DX RS score was improved 23,24.
 A significant association between RS and the risk for locoregional recurrence was found in patients with node-negative, ER+ve breast cancer from two National Surgical Adjuvant Breast and Bowel Project (NSABP) trials (NSABP B-14 and B 20) similar to the association between RS and risk of distant recurrence 25.